-- Other than the Spey catchment area the windfarm area within the site is not subject to any international, national, regional or local landscape, built environment or nature conservation designations, and there are no known archaeological assets within the site.
-Groundwater dependent Terrestrial Ecosystems (GWDTE's are present on site). - No part of the site would lie within the Area of Great Landscape Value (AGLV) designation which lies 6km to the south east.
-The River Findhorn AGLV lies to the west of the site.
-Of note the landscape within Highland (approximately 3km to the south is a Special Landscape Area, and the windfarm would also lie approximately 5km north of the Cairngorms National Park. - The Dava Way core path sits approximately 2km west of the windfarm site. - Romach Hill, Mill Buie to the north and Carn Kitty to the south are designated landmark hills within the adopted Moray Onshore Wind Energy 2017 Policy Guidance (MOWE).
-The site sits within Landscape Character Type (LCT) 11 Open Rolling Uplands identified within the Moray Wind Energy Landscape Capacity Study 2017 (MWELCS). - It is noted that the site boundary extends northward encompassing the U89E public road (half Davoch Road) where various road widening and enhancement measures would be required on the public road. - There are a number of windfarms close to the proposed windfarm site.
-Most notably Hill of Glaschyle, Berryburn and Pauls Hill are all located within approximately 2km of the proposed site.
+- The windfarm area site is not subject to any international, national, regional or local landscape, built environment or nature conservation designations, but there are several archaeological assets within the site.
+"Gull Nest" which is a biological Site of Scientific Special Interest (SSSI) lies immediately to the north east of the site.
+Groundwater dependent Terrestrial Ecosystems (GWDTE's) are present on site. - No part of the site would lie within the Area of Great Landscape Value (AGLV) designation which lies 5km to the south and south east and also lies approximately 16km north east of the Cairngorms National Park. - The Burn of Rothes/Mannoch Road Core Path sits partly within the north eastern boundary of the windfarm site.
+A Right of Way from Upper Knockando towards Burnie also runs north-south through the site (known as the Lower Mannoch Road). - Carn na Cailliche is a designated landmark hill within the adopted Moray Onshore Wind Energy 2017 Policy Guidance (MOWE).
+The site sits entirely within Landscape Character Type (LCT) 10 Upland Moorland and Forestry identified within the Moray Wind Energy Landscape Capacity Study 2017 (MWELCS). - It is noted that the site boundary extends to cover the two possible access routes into the site, both leading to the public road network (A941 to the east and the C13E to the west). - There are a number of windfarms (operational and consented) close to the proposed windfarm site.
+Most notably Rothes I and Rothes II are located immediately north of the proposed site and will be served by roads leading from Rothes II.